NISSAN/INFINITI COLLISION ESTIMATING ESSENTIALS COURSE - GIVEN BY MIKE ANDERSON AND ATTENDED BY 5 ESTIMATORS FROM OUR BRANNING TEAM

 At Branning Collision Centers, we make customer service a priority.
 Our Team is highly trained and we are dedicated to the commitment of quality, workmanship and service that our business was, in fact, founded on over 35 years ago.
 Our technicians are expertly trained and certified by many major vehicle manufacturers.
 We serve all insurance companies and have been chosen as Direct Repair Facilities for many major insurance carriers.
 We’re proud to serve the auto body repair needs throughout New Jersey in Monmouth, Middlesex, Mercer, Ocean and Hudson counties.
 When the safety of your family is on the line, why settle for second best.

-WINTER DRIVING TIPS - AAA
+WET WEATHER DRIVING TIPS - AAA

 Branning Collision Centers are constantly striving to be the best in our industry.
 Each of our 7 locations is outfitted with the latest in modern automotive technology.
 Training is ongoing for our Team.
 We can never get enough!
 Our technical and management staff are certified or involved in the certification process for many major vehicle […]